groupon/artemisia/docs/components/core.md

 **PUT:**

- The PUT operation will move your file from local system to the SFTP server.
-The target path can be either the current working directory of SFTP session (which can be set using the setting `remote-dir`) or a user provided path. for example in the below setting we are uploading two local files to the SFTP server.
+ The PUT operation will move your file from local file-system to the SFTP server.
+The target path can be either the current working directory of SFTP session (which can be set using the setting `remote-dir`) or a user provided path.
+ For example in the below setting we are uploading two local files to the SFTP server.
 The first file `/var/tmp/file1.txt` is uploaded to the SFTP path `/sftp_root_dir/path/file1.txt`.
-The second local file `/var/tmp/file2.txt` is uploaded to the path `/sftp_root_dir/dir1/files/file2.txt` because the current working directory of the SFTP shell is `/sftp_root_dir/dir1/files` as set by the `remote_dir`.
+The second local file `/var/tmp/file2.txt` is uploaded to the path `/sftp_root_dir/dir1/files/file2.txt` because the current working directory of the SFTP session is `/sftp_root_dir/dir1/files` as set by the `remote_dir` property.

       put = [{ "/var/tmp/file1.txt" = /sftp_root_dir/path/file1.txt }, "/var/tmp/file2.txt" ]
       remote_dir = /sftp_root_dir/dir1/files

 **GET**:

- The GET operation will move files from your SFTP server to your local server.
+ The GET operation will move files from your SFTP server to your local file-system.
 The target path can be either the current local working directory (configurable via `local-dir` setting) or the path provided by the user.
 In the below example we move two files `/root_sftp_dir/file1.txt` to local path `/var/tmp/file1.txt` and `/root_sftp_dir/file2.txt` to `/var/tmp/file2.txt`